Skip to content

 What to do in Montreal: 10 unique experiences

-If you’re looking for things to do in Montreal, in this post you’ll find our 10 favorite experiences in the city.
+If you’re wondering what to do in Montreal, this post features our 10 favorite experiences to help you make the most of your time in the city.

 Montreal is a vibrant and engaging city with an atmosphere that combines a bit of France, the United States, and England.
 According to Tourism Montreal, the city receives approximately 11 million tourists per year, making it one of the most visited cities in Canada.